faraanu/To-Do-List-V1/README.md

 # To-Do-List-V1
- A simple to do list that you can add, remove, and check/uncheck tasks.
-Created primarily using JavaScript, Node.js (Express), EJS, HTML, CSS & Bootstrap.
-I plan to improve on this to create a more functional and personal to-do list that I would use on a day to day basis.
+A simple to do list on which you can add, remove, and check/uncheck tasks.
+Created primarily using JavaScript, Node.js (Express), EJS, HTML, CSS, and Bootstrap.
+I plan to improve this application some time in the future to make it more functional and personal.\
 Completed: February 2020